 Remember to choose toys appropriate to your bird's size and temperament.
 Large birds can break toys that are too small, and smaller birds may become frightened and confused by a too-large toy.

-small or medium bird toys: Parakeets, cockatiels, and similar-sized birds do well with wooden and rope toys such as
+Small or medium bird toys: Parakeets, cockatiels, and similar-sized birds do well with wooden, rope toys, and other

 Build Your Own Toys section is perfect if you wish to assemble a toy with your particular pet's personality in mind.